lpil/zeptomail/README.md

     subject: "Hello, Joe!",
   )

-  // Prepare an API request
-  let request = zeptomail.email_request(email, key)
+  // Prepare an API request that sends the email let request = zeptomail.email_request(email, key)

   // Send the API request using `gleam_hackney`